simpleanalytics/docs/_docs/20_script-settings/03_overwrite-path.md

 ></script>
 ```

 You can specify the path callback function via `data-path-overwriter`, in the example above, you specify the `myPathOverwriter`-function.
 The function gets an object as argument in which you find the `path` key.
-If the function errors, returns or falsy value, we keep the original path.
+If the function errors or it returns a falsy value, we keep the original path.

 If you want to omit those page views completely, you can use our [ignore pages](/ignore-pages) feature.